3DGenomes/zedtool/README.md

 - `multiprocessing`: If 1 then use multiprocessing to speed up the computation
 - `num_threads`: Number of threads to use for multiprocessing.
 Default is all available.
 - `float_format`: printf-style format for floating point numbers in outputs files (default %.6g)
+- `use_pyarrow`: If 1, use pyarrow for reading/writing tabular data.
+This is faster but requires more memory.

 ### **Detection Filtering**
 - `n_min_cutoff`: Minimum detection density in the binned x,y image to retain detections.